Dutch Gold Coast: Wilhelm Amo and Jacobus Capitein

 The presence of European powers on the Gold Coast opened up the area to the outside world, and some Africans from the Gold Coast achieved a modicum of accomplishment in European society.
 Two Africans from the Gold Coast are especially notable in this regard, although one of them is notorious for defending slavery as compatible with Christianity.

-Anton Wilhelm Amo was born near Axim in 1703 and sent to Amsterdam by the Dutch West India Company around 1707.
+Anton Wilhelm Amo was born near Axim in 1703 and sent to Amsterdam by the WIC around 1707.
 He was given as a present to Anthony Ulrich, Duke of Brunswick-Wolfenbüttel.
 Amo was baptised, went to school at the Wolfenbüttel Ritter-Akademie (1717–1721) the University of Helmstedt (1721–1727), and the University of Halle (1727–1729), and subsequently gained a doctorate in philosophy at the University of Wittenberg in 1734 with the thesis On the Absence of Sensation in the Human Mind and its Presence in our Organic and Living Body, in which he argued against Cartesian dualism and in favour of a broadly materialist account of the person.
 In 1740, Amo took up a post in philosophy at the University of Jena, but in 1747 he returned to the Gold Coast where he died in 1759.
 Amo was the first black person to attend a European university.
 He lies interred in the graveyard of Fort San Sebastian.

 Around 1717, Jacobus Capitein was born in the Gold Coast.
 He was forcibly taken to the Netherlands in 1725, where he was given to Jacobus van Goch.
 Capitein excelled at school and announced during his baptism in 1735 that he wanted to return to the Gold Coast as a missionary.
 To that effect, he studied at Leiden University between 1737 and 1742, graduating on a dissertation defending slavery.
-He was subsequently installed by the Dutch East India Company as a Christian minister at Elmina, where he married Antonia Ginderdros.
+He was subsequently installed by the Dutch East India Company (VOC) as a Christian minister at Elmina, where he married Antonia Ginderdros.
 Ashanti king Opoku Ware I demanded that Capitein teach his children, which he did.
 Capitein died in Elmina in 1747.